karstenw/geosLib/README.md

 + The essential bug that made me output bw and color versions has been found: the entry for white in the color look up table was wrong.
 White was nearly black...

 + Photo Albume V1 files are now converted too.
 Each entry is written as a file.
+Photo Albume V2 files are not read.
+They crash and I can't find any documentation.

 # Requisites
 + [pillow](https://github.com/python-pillow/Pillow)